 Several big names have emerged as popular mesh-router solutions in the last couple of years.
-Google's Nest Wifi has emerged as our current favorite, thanks to its excellent performance, easy setup and the innovative move to include a built-in Google Home speaker in the mesh extensions, adding functionality throughout the house.
+Google's Nest Wifi is our current favorite, thanks to its excellent performance, easy setup and the innovative move to include a built-in Google Home speaker in the mesh extensions, adding functionality throughout the house.

-The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the original Orbi RBK50 to the less expensive Orbi RBK40 version and the Orbi Voice add-on.
+The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the original Orbi RBK50 to the advanced Netgear Orbi WiFi 6 (RBK852) and the Orbi Voice add-on.

 And for value-friendly mesh networking, we really like the 2019 Eero Mesh kit, which comes in a three-pack of compact devices for just $199.
 The performance isn't stellar, but it will be good enough for most homes and most users.

 - Out and about?
 See how to use a VPN to stay safe on public Wi-Fi

 - Secure every device you own with the best router VPN

 With such a spike in popularity, you may be wondering whether a mesh router would work for you.
 If so, here's an overview of this latest upgrade in home Wi-Fi networking, to help you decide if this solution could work in your home.